• Home

 • First, sterilize glass jars and lids.
 Slice beets.

-• Second, combine both kinds of vinegar, water, maple sugar, salt
+• Second, combine both kinds of vinegar, water, maple sugar, salt, multi colored peppercorns, black peppercorns.

 • Next, place lid on jar securely.